Blue Whale Challenge: Saudi Arabia

 On 15 July 2018, the Saudi General Commission for Audio-Visual Media banned 47 video games, including Grand Theft Auto V, Assassin's Creed II and The Witcher 3: Wild Hunt, that had online components that were alleged to be part of the Blue Whale game following the suicides of two teenagers that had been involved in it.

 Spain

-In 2018, the first suicide in Spain allegedly linked to the game was reported, after a 14-year-old girl from Gipuzkoa, Basque Country committed suicide and acknowledged that she played the game.
-Although she initially did not intend to complete all 50 challenges (the last being to commit suicide), she ended up killing herself, stating that the perpetrators could be found "in Barcelona and in Argentina".
+In 2018, the first suicide in Spain allegedly linked to the game was reported, after a 14-year-old girl from Gipuzkoa, Basque Country killed herself and acknowledged that she played the game.
+Although she initially did not intend to complete all 50 challenges (suicide being the last), she ended up doing so, stating that the perpetrators could be found "in Barcelona and in Argentina".

 Tunisia

 On 12 March 2018, the parents of seven Tunisian children who claimed their children had killed themselves due to the game requested a ban on Blue Whale from the Tunisian courts.
 A trial court in Sousse issued an interim judgment prohibiting Blue Whale and another supposed similar game named "Miriam".